zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Sprint Boot Enablers

-A collection of enablers which help to simplify the process of onboarding a REST service with the API ML using various Spring frameworks.
+A collection of enablers which help to simplify the process of onboarding a REST service with the API ML using various versions of Spring framework.

 ### Zowe Application Framework

 #### Accessing the Desktop

 The [Zowe Desktop](#zowe-desktop) is accessed through the [API ML](#api-mediation-layer-api-ml).
-The URL **[For what?
-The Desktop or the API ML?]** would be:
+The URL for the Desktop would be:
 ```
 https://${zowe.externalDomains[0]}:{zowe.externalPort}/zlux/ui/v1
 ```